bbopt/nomad/interfaces/PyNomad/readme.txt

 The configuration command:
    cmake -DBUILD_INTERFACE_PYTHON=ON -DTEST_OPENMP=OFF -S . -B build/release
 must be performed with Cython available (that can be done within a Conda
-environment: conda activate ... or activate ...).
+environment: conda activate ... or activate ...
+OR with a virtual environment containing cython and wheel).

 For Windows, the default Anaconda is Win64.
 Older Visual Studio versions can support both Win32 and Win64 compilations.
 The configuration must be forced